muglug/php-rfcs/0000-noreturn-type.md

 - Hacklang has a [noreturn type](https://docs.hhvm.com/hack/built-in-types/noreturn).
 - TypeScript has a [never type](https://www.typescriptlang.org/docs/handbook/basic-types.html#never) that's also an explicit bottom type.
-- Python added a [NoReturn type](https://docs.python.org/3/library/typing.html#typing.NoReturn) to its typing library.
+- Python has a [NoReturn type](https://docs.python.org/3/library/typing.html#typing.NoReturn) as part of its official typing library.

 ## Prior art in PHP static analysis tools